seerge/g-helper/docs/README.md

 #### Battery charge limiter is not working
 Open application log.text from ``%AppData%\GHelper`` .
 If you see something like ``BatteryLimit = 60 : OK`` there (with your selected limit).
 App has done everything it could to set a limit.
 It could be that MyASUS or other Asus services are overwriting this limit after.
 You may want to right click and save this [debloat.bat](https://raw.githubusercontent.com/seerge/g-helper/main/debloat.bat) and then right-click Run it As Admin.
 It will stop not mandatory asus services.

-What you can also try is to open ``C:\ProgramData\ASUS\ASUS System Control Interface\ASUSOptimization\Customization.ini`` and find following section from that file : ``[BatteryHealthCharging] ... value=100`` and either delete it or put same value as you use in G-helper.

 #### Can I use MyASUS app along with G-Helper?
 You can, the only problem is that MyASUS may override the battery charge limit that you set before.
 My advice in such a situation would be to set the same limit (i.e. 80%) in both MyASUS and G-Helper.

 #### How do I set Mute Microphone to M3?
-This function is handled by Asus Optimization Service (therefore G-helper doesn't interfere and doesn't touch this function).
-Make sure that this service is up and running
+If you have Asus Optimization Service running, it's controlled by that service (therefore G-helper doesn't interfere and doesn't touch this function).
+Alternatively you can stop that service - and you can bind M3 to anything you want.

 #### How do I set different "Visual styles"?
 Personally, i'm not a big fan of them, as they make colors very inaccurate.
 But if you want so - you can adjust display colors using either Nvidia Control panel or AMD Adrenaline (appropriate display sections).
 If you really want you can also use [own ASUS utility from MS Store](https://apps.microsoft.com/store/detail/gamevisual/9P4K1LFTXSH8?hl=nl-nl&gl=nl&rtc=1)